wetory/sql-server-replication-monitoring/README.md

 ## Technical preview

-Whole solution consist of two stored procedures, that can be called directly or from SQL Agent job steps.
-One procedure is needed for all restore scenarios, and another only needed on Availability Group (only AG in further writting) secondary replicas to be able to join database to AG.
+Whole solution consist of one view and one stored procedure created in distribution database.
+Procedure can be called directly or from SQL Agent job steps.
+View is just for simplyfying code as it contains longer SELECT statement querying system tables in distribution database.
+Stored procedure is querying this view and deciding based on seuncribers state or warnings if to rise alert or not.
+By default you can see not properly working subscriptions in result set.

-*	RestoreDatabase – perform every restore
+*	v_ReplicationMonitorData – querying systems table
-*	AddDatabaseOnSecondary – only needed on secondary replicas

-Both procedures using pure T-SQL approach, I know similar operations can be performed by PowerShell and maybe more efficiently, but I like T-SQL way.

-Both procedures cooperating with Ola Halengreen’s maintenance solution procedures (visit here for more details https://ola.hallengren.com/), using its CommandLog table for tracking operations done during execution and CommandExecute for executing commands wtihin script.
-Both table and procedure is created during deployment and you are informed about it.
+*	usp_ReplicationMonitor – logic to decide if rise alert based on monitoring data from above view

+For regular checking SQL Agent job is created, it only contains one step for calling above mentioned stored proceedure and send notification to given emails via given database mail profile.
+You have to properly configure Database Mail if you want to use notification on regular basis.
+Nice article about configuration of Database Mail can be found on [Brent Ozar's website](https://www.brentozar.com/blitz/database-mail-configuration/).

 ## Deployment

-Only thing you have to do is to copy [deplyment script](SQL%20Server%20Database%20Restore.sql).
-Copy script to SQL Server Management Studio and run it aganst SQL Server instance you are connected to or use multiquery from Registered Servers.
-Running script using multi-query is especially benefical when creating procedures on AG replicas, you will avoid unnecesarry clicking when connecting to every replica and running one by one.
+Only thing you have to do is to copy [deplyment script](SQL%20Server%20Replication%20monitoring.sql).
+Open it in SQL Server Management Studio and run it against SQL Server instance you are connected to or use multiquery from Registered Servers.
+Running script using multi-query is especially benefical when you are using multiple distribution servers, you will avoid unnecesarry clicking when connecting to every replica and running one by one.

 ### Direct messages

 After proper execution you can check messages for detailed steps which have been done over instance and also for possible related error messages.

+### Views

+You can see new view [dbo.v_ReplicationMonitorData](views/v_ReplicationMonitorData.sql) created in dstribution database.

 ### Stored procedures

-You can see two new stored procedures in master database + CommandExecute procedure from Ola Halengreen (if not there already)
+You can see one new stored procedure [dbo.usp_ReplicationMonitor](stored%20procedures/usp_ReplicationMonitor.sql) in dstribution database.

-### Tables
+### SQL Agent jobs

-There is one table created within deployment – CommandLog if it already did not exist before deployment.
-It is borrowed from Ola’s maintenance solution.
-If you are using Ola Halengreen’s maitnenance solution you can just see new records related to restores in this table.
+You can see SQL Agent job created with name "Warning: Replication Health" containing one step for calling stored procedure [dbo.usp_ReplicationMonitor](stored%20procedures/usp_ReplicationMonitor.sql).
+Just kee in mind it is created without any schedule so you have to pick what fits best for your requirements.

 ## Execution of stored procedures